 Who Faction Is NOT For

 If you're a dedicated groomer carver who wants maximum edge hold at high speeds on hardpack, Faction is probably not your brand.
-The Dictator can carve, but it's not designed with the same race-influenced geometry you'll find in a dedicated frontside ski.
+The metal Dancer models can carve, but they're not built with the race-influenced geometry you'll find in a dedicated frontside ski.
 There are better tools for that job.

 Similarly, if you're an ultra-conservative skier who values predictability above all else — no surprises, no playfulness, just smooth and controlled — Faction's personality might feel like too much.
-These skis have energy and character.
-They want to be skied actively.
-That's a feature, not a bug, but it's not for everyone.
+These skis have energy and character, and they want to be skied actively.
+That suits a lot of people, but not everyone.

 How Faction Fits in the PNW